-A dietitian (also spelled dietician) is a therapist who uses food and nutrition to devise eating plans to help manage medical conditions, promote good health through healthy eating and educate individuals and groups on good nutritional habits.
+A dietitian (also spelled dietician) is a therapist who specialises in the role of food and nutrition in health.
+This may involve creating eating plans to help manage medical conditions, promoting good health through healthy eating and providing education on good nutritional habits.

-Dietitians often work as part of a wider multidisciplinary team.
-For people with multiple sclerosis who experience swallowing problems, dietitians can suggest types of food and ways of preparing food that makes them easier to swallow.
+Dietitians often work as part of a wider multidisciplinary team of health professionals.
+For people with multiple sclerosis who experience swallowing problems, dietitians may suggest types of food and preparation methods that makes them easier to swallow.

 Dietitian is a protected title.
 All dietitians must be appropriately trained and registered with the Health and Care Professions Council.

 Unlike dietitian, the title nutritionist is not a protected term.
 This means that anyone in the UK can call themselves a nutritionist without any formal qualifications.
 The Nutrition Society and Nutritionist Resource have lists of nutritionists.